pharringtonp19/housing-and-homelessness/docs/Insecurity/evictions.md

 <li> <a href="https://boazabramson.github.io/publications"> The Welfare Effects of Eviction and Homelessness Policies - Abramson (2022) </a></li>
 <li> <a href="https://robcollinson.github.io/RobWebsite/Evictions_CHI_NYC.pdf">  Eviction and Poverty in American Cities - Collinson et al. (2022) </a></li>
 <li> <a href="https://www.sciencedirect.com/science/article/pii/S0047272723000269"> The effects of legal representation on tenant outcomes in housing court: Evidence from New York City’s Universal Access program</a> </li>
+<li> <a href="https://ir.lawnet.fordham.edu/ulj/vol31/iss6/6/"> Housing Gideon: The Right to Counsel In Eviction Cases - Rachel Kleinman (2004)</a> </li>
+<li> <a href="https://digitalcommons.nyls.edu/cgi/viewcontent.cgi?article=1910&context=fac_articles_chapters"> Gideon's Shelter: The Need to Reorganize a Right to Counsel for Gideon's Shelter: The Need to Reorganize a Right to Counsel for Indigent Defendants in Eviction Proceedings Indigent Defendants in Eviction Proceedings - Andrew Scherer  (1988)</a> </li>
 </ul>